benhoyt/symplate/README.md

 [Cheetah](http://www.cheetahtemplate.org/), I started wondering just how simple a templating language could be.

 Could you just write templates in straight Python?
-Not as bad as you'd think, but pretty cumbersome: in templates, you really want string output to be the default, whereas in Python, code is the default, and """strings have to wrapped in quotes""".
+It's not as bad as you'd think, but it's still pretty cumbersome.
+In templates, you really want string output to be the default, whereas in Python, code is the default, and strings have to be wrapped in quotes.
 Plus, you don't get auto-escaping.

-So I ended up with an ultra-simple Symplate-to-Python compilation process:
+So I ended up with a very direct Symplate-to-Python compilation process:

 * `text` becomes `_write('text')`
 * `{{ expr }}` becomes `_write(_filter(expr))`
 * `{% code %}` becomes `code` at the correct indentation level
-* indentation increases when a code line ends with a `:`, as in `{% for x in lst: %}`
+* indentation increases when a code line ends with a colon, as in `{% for x in lst: %}`
 * indentation decreases when you say `{% end %}`

 That's about all there is to it.
-All the rest is detail or syntactic sugar.
+All the rest is detail and syntactic sugar.

 Hats off to bottle.py